inoloh/spring_boot_api/README.md

 Because of time restraints, Spring boot security is not added yet.
 It is important to keep the API safe.
 Unit tests are not added yet either.

-DELETE and UPDATE requests are not implemented.
+DELETE and PUT requests are not implemented.

 Filenames with " " (space) cannot be downloaded with curl as of now, but can be through Postman.